 Founder Michio Suzuki started off in 1909 in the textile industry producing weaving looms for Japan’s massive cotton industry.

-After World War II Suzuki began producing engines which could be fitted to bicycles as a response to the need for affordable transportation in Japan.
+After World War II Suzuki began producing engines that could be fitted to bicycles as a response to the need for affordable transportation in Japan.

 In 1952 Suzuki built its first motorized bicycle, the ‘Power Free’.
 It used a 36cc two-stroke engine fixed to the frame of a conventional bicycle.

 By 1954 Suzuki was mass-producing motorcycles, and the Suzuki Motor Company was formed.

 Suzuki has remained with its yellow color motocross bikes throughout when most of the other manufacturers have changed several times.